In this section

 All specimen collection and labeling must be done in accordance

-with The Royal Children's Hospital specimen collection procedure and blood product transfusion procedure.
+with The RCH specimen collection procedure and blood transfusion - fresh blood products procedure.

 testing prior to transfusion involves the following;